marizmelo/VINCI/README.md

 VINCI
 =====

-VINCI is a sleek resource visualizer application for directories
+VINCI is a sleek Resources visualizer application written in PHP